seehuhn/go-pdf/docs/content/pdf/text/fonts.md

     - If `BaseEncoding` is one of `MacRomanEncoding`, `MacExpertEncoding`, or `WinAnsiEncoding`, the corresponding encoding is used as the base encoding.
-    - Otherwise, if the font is embedded, the font's built-in encoding is used.
-    - Otherwise, if the font is non-symbolic, `StandardEncoding` is used.
+    - Otherwise, if the font is not embedded and non-symbolic, `StandardEncoding` is used.
     - Otherwise, the font's built-in encoding is used.

     Then, the updates described by the `Differences` array are applied to the